dotslash-flame/ai-palm-reader/README.md

 Palm Reader AI is an innovative (but mostly fun) web application that uses Google's Gemini AI to analyze palm images and provide mystical readings.
 Images are processed locally in your browser for privacy, with only the image data sent to Gemini for analysis.

+Note: This deployment is customized by DotSlash (FLAME University) for the Club Fair, built on top of the original open-source project by Eric Hernández Villa.

 ## 🌟 Features

 - Upload or capture palm images for AI analysis